-5.1 Accounting Policies
+3.1 Accounting Policies

-The Statement of Accounts summarises the board's transactions for the 2022/23 financial year and its position at the year-end of 31 March 2023.
-The board is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015 which require to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, supported by International Financial Reporting Standards (IFRS).
+The Statement of Accounts summarises the Board's transactions for the 2023/24 financial year and its position at the year-end of 31 March 2024.
+The Board is required to prepare an annual statement of accounts by the Accounts and Audit Regulations (Amendment) 2022, which require that they be prepared in accordance with proper accounting practices.
+The accounts of the Humber Bridge Board have been compiled in accordance with the Code of Practice on Local Authority Accounting in the UK 2023-24, supported by International Financial Reporting Standards.